-Outcome variables, or the "dependent" variables, used in the Indices model equations are of two types: studentlevel and school-level.
+Outcome variables, or the "dependent" variables, used in the Indices model equations are of two types: student-level and school-level.
 Student-level variables have values for each student and are modeled as dependent on a number of "predictor" or "independent" variables, which are described in the Equations section of this manual.
 School-level variables are computed across all students in the school, and are generally represented by percentages.
 The current-year variable is modeled as dependent on the prior two years' statistics, so that emphasis is on continuous improvement (an "upward trend") relative to other schools in the Dallas ISD.
 In lists below, school-level variables are specifically identified.
 All others are student-level variables.

-An overall SEI is computed for schools that have at least 50% of the outcome variables for their school type.
-For 2016-17, the following are outcome variables are considered in the computation of SEIs:
+An overall SEI is computed for schools that have at least 15 possible outcome variables and at least fifty percent of the outcome variables for their school type.
+The following are outcome variables considered in the computation of SEIs: